JasonThon/lightflus-doc/docs/index.md

 ## Why You Should Try Lightflus?

 1. ***Cloud-Native***: Lightflus is born for cloud.
 It's much more agile than Flink.
-Your team can manage streaming data and integrate with existing infrastructure more efficient;
+Your team can manage streaming data and integrate with your cloud infrastructure more efficient;
-2. ***Lower Cost***: Mainstream streaming framework link Flink, Storm, their API is written by Java and the runtime is sophisticated.
-You need to recruit a professional team to handle this.
+2. ***Lower Cost***: Mainstream streaming framework like Flink/Storm, you need to recruit a professional team to handle this.
 The price is very high (time-consuming, cost-expensive and management-risky).
-Lightflus can offer both big companies and small teams a resilient streaming data framework to help them only focus on the core business. **Anyone in your current tech team can be a dataflow engineer**.
+Lightflus can offer both big companies and small teams a resilient streaming data framework to help them only focus on the core business. **Anyone in your team can be a dataflow engineer in one hour**.
-3. ***Customer Support***: Most streaming framework is an open source.
-This means Community is the only place you can ask for help.
-As a commercial company, we provide customer support for each enterprise user.
+3. ***Customer Support***: Most streaming framework is open-source.
+This means community is the only place you can ask for help.
+As a commercial company, we provide customer support for each user.
 You can solve your problems much quicker.
-4. ***Easy On-boarding***: All-in-one product, you can quickly set up a Lightflus environment by typing several commands in the terminal or your Slack's channel and deploy your application on remote cluster locally.
+4. ***All-in-one***: You can quickly set up a Lightflus environment by typing several commands in the terminal or your Slack's channel and deploy your application on remote cluster locally.